How-to Guide - Configuring Promotions

 | Count | The number of items in the Item Set. |

-| Value | The monetary value of all items in the Item Set. |
+| Value | The currency value of all items in the Item Set. |

-| Points | The number of Loyalty Points earned by items in the Item Set. |
+| Points | The number of loyalty points earned by items in the Item Set. |

 |---|---|

-| Items Must Be Unique To Trigger | A specific product can only be used once for qualification, regardless of how many times it appears in the transaction. |
+| Items Must Be Unique To Trigger | When ticked, a specific product can only be used once for qualification regardless of how many times it appears in the transaction. |

-| Include Any Item In The Transaction | Moves all products into an Include state.
-Removes the Include tabs from Products, Brands, Product Groups, and MM Groups - Excludes can still be specified. |
+| Include Any Item In The Transaction | When ticked, all products are included by default.
+This removes the Include tabs from Products, Brands, Product Groups, and MM Groups (Exclude tabs remain available). |

-| After Threshold Trigger On Each Item | The reward continues to trigger for each additional item after the threshold has been met.
-For example, a 10% discount at 3+ shirts would also apply to a 4th shirt. |
+| After Threshold Trigger On Each Item | When ticked, the reward continues to trigger for each additional qualifying item after the threshold is initially met. |

-| Exclude Trigger Items From Other Item Sets | Prevents a single item from being used to satisfy the threshold in multiple Item Sets. |
+| Exclude Trigger Items From Other Item Sets | When ticked, prevents items used to satisfy this threshold from being used for qualification in other Item Sets, without affecting reward overlap. |

 This completes the Item Set Threshold Types configuration.

-- Promotion
+- Promotions

 About This Document

-©2026 Enactor Ltd
+(c) 2026 Enactor Ltd

-All documents produced by Enactor Ltd are supplied to Customers subject to Copyright, commercial confidentiality and contractual agreements and must not be copied or transferred without permission.
+All documents produced by Enactor Ltd are supplied to customers subject to Copyright, commercial confidentiality, and contractual agreements and must not be copied or transferred without permission.

 Document Context